CreatorDev/LetMeCreateIoT/README.md

 To disable debugging simply remove DEBUG_IP from CFLAGS.
 In this case INIT_NETWORK_DEBUG will resolve to no code at all and PRINTF will act as the standard printf function.
 For a full example program visit examples/debug.
 Additionally, a few other examples also incorporate this debug functionality.

-### Compatibility with CI40 LMC
+### Compatibility with LMC

-The interfaces are made to be as compatible with the [CI40 LMC](https://github.com/francois-berder/LetMeCreate) version as possible to ensure the code is portable.
+The interfaces are made to be as compatible with [LMC](https://github.com/francois-berder/LetMeCreate) as possible to ensure the code is portable.
 Use following defines to write multi-platform Clicker drivers:

 ```C
 #ifdef CONTIKI